lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ![GitHub help](/images/25-github-intro-pr-received.png)

-The next screenshot shows the `lgatto/pancake` repository, where the PR from `LaurentGatto` has now appeared.
+The next screen-shot shows the `lgatto/pancake` repository, where the PR from `LaurentGatto` has now appeared.